Students will be able to identify what a glossary is and use glossaries to determine or clarify the meaning of words and phrases.

 - Go over the glossary on the worksheet as a class.
 Note its alphabetical order, where the key words can be found, and read the definition/key information side.

-- Do the first one or two questions as a class to double-check student understanding.
+- Do the first one or two questions as a class to check for student understanding.
 If necessary, stop and take a moment to discuss any confusion students may be having.

 - Before sending students back to their seats, ask if there are any final questions.
 Remind students of any classroom rules that are applicable during independent work times.